 India’s economic future depends on the country’s politics, and that is both good and bad news.
 True, India’s politics will often be mired in brinkmanship and ine⁄ciency.
 But Indian politicians have a remarkable capacity for reinvention.
 They can rapidly change course when need be, and there is nothing like a crisis to concentrate their minds.
 It is difficult to imagine that the entrepreneurship India has unleashed, the growing strength of its civil society, and the sense of hope among India’s poor for a better future will remain stymied for long.
 The anxiety among India’s politicians is, in part, a recognition that something new is taking shape.

-The Council on Foreign Relations Foreign Affairs holds copyright to this material and has granted the Global Relations Forum (GRF) permission to translate and republish this version on the GRF web site.
+Foreign Affairs holds copyright to this material and has granted the Global Relations Forum (GRF) permission to translate and republish this version on the GRF web site.
 Foreign Affairs is not affiliated with GRF and takes no responsibility nor makes any endorsement for the content on the GRFʼs web site.
-Similarly, GRF takes no responsibility nor makes any endorsement for the content on the Foreign Affairs web site.
+Similarly, GRF takes no responsibility nor makes any endorsement for the content on the Foreign Affairs web site. |